 Please be advised that Self Assured Mind Therapy are now offering face to face appointments.
 I am following government and accredited body guidelines to ensure I offer a Covid safe practice.
 Each client will be sent strict guidelines when booking their face to face appointment.
-My services are also available via both Skype and Zoom Video services and telephone calls, should you chose to engage in therapy other than face to face.
+My services are also available via both FaceTime and Zoom Video services and telephone calls, should you chose to engage in therapy other than face to face.

 For more information on our video services please see our new guidelines or contact me for more details.

 Self Assured Mind Therapy - A caring, professional and friendly approach to counselling and hypnotherapy